Digging Out: 5 Ways to Prepare Your Health to Shovel SnowPosted on by

 5) Learn life-saving skills.
 Bystanders are often the first on the scene after a disaster or in a health or medical emergency.
 If you notice the symptoms of a heart attack in yourself or someone else, call 9-1-1 immediately.

 A heart attack occurs when a part of the heart muscle doesn’t receive enough blood flow.
 The more time that passes without intervention to restore blood flow, the greater the damage to the heart muscle.
-A person’s chances of surviving a heart attack are greater the sooner emergency treatment begins.
-Even if you haven’t had formal CPR training, you can perform “hands-only” CPR on a teen or adult to keep blood circulating until emergency medical help arrives.
+A person having a heart attack does not need CPR—but they do need to get to the hospital right away.

-Visit cdc.gov/prepyourhealth to learn more ways to prepare your health for large-scale disasters, medical emergencies, and everyday advertise.
+Visit cdc.gov/prepyourhealth to learn more ways to prepare your health.